Webpage created: June 30, 2017

 If you take a walk down Lockyer Street, which enters Plymouth Hoe at this point, at the far north-western corner of the Hoe you will come to the Plymouth War Memorial.
 Note the Drake Bowling Club which has long commemorated the famous game of bowls that our sailor hero was playing on Plymouth Hoe when the Spanish Armada was sighted off the coast.

 After returning to the Promenade, we shall now view the landmarks on the southern, seaward, side, starting almost opposite the entrance from Lockyer Street with the Belvedere, from which an excellent view of Plymouth Sound, Drake's Island and, to the right, West Hoe, is obtained.
 In the distance, on the opposite shore, is Mount Edgcumbe Park.
 The Belvedere was once known as the Corporation Seat and is actually best viewed from the road below, which we shall get to later.
+The Victorian Camera Obscura used to sit on top of the Belvedere.

 The most prominent structure on Plymouth Hoe is undoubtedly Smeaton's Tower, a former lighthouse from the Eddystone Reef.
 Near here used to be the Bandstand, where military bands used to give concerts during the summer months.
 On the seaward side of it will be seen a small building which was built as a Look-out House or Watch House.